 - You recorded a multi-sport event such as triathlon, duathlon, or brick.

-- On the website, navigate to the activity that you'd like to split.
+- On the Strava website, navigate to the activity that you'd like to split.

-- From the split page, choose whether you'd like to make one or two splits.
+- Choose to split your activity into 2 or 3 pieces and the activity will be automatically divided into equal portions based on time.
 You can always go back and split part of one activity again if you need to make more than 3 splits.

 - Drag the orange lines to the exact locations where you'd like to divide the activity.
-Hover over the speed graph to help you identify where you stopped/transitioned to another sport.
+Hover over the performance graph to see your distance, time, elevation, grade, speed, and sensor data at that exact point (represented by the thin black line).

 - You'll be taken to the My Activities page where you'll see your new activities.
 Split activities will retain the name of the original activity.